 Student Field Trips

-Plan your next field trip to the Edison & Ford Winter Estates and give your students the chance to see how ideas can change the world and to understand what Edison meant by “All progress, all success springs from thinking.”
+Plan your next field trip to the Edison & Ford Winter Estates and give your students the chance to see how ideas can change the world and to understand what Edison meant when he said "all progress, all success springs from thinking.”

 The Edison & Ford Winter Estates offers a unique combination of history, science, and literature that can be found nowhere else.
 This National Register Historic Site is one of the top ten most visited historic home sites in the nation and is an interdisciplinary step back in time to the emergence of industrial and technological America as we know it today.